 - 702.40a Affinity is a static ability that functions while the spell with affinity is on the stack.
-"Affinity for [text]" means "This spell costs you {1} less to cast for each [text] you control." - 702.40b The affinity ability reduces only the amount of generic mana a spell's controller has to pay; it doesn't reduce how much colored mana that player has to pay. - 702.40c If a spell has multiple instances of affinity, each of them applies.
+"Affinity for [text]" means "This spell costs you {1} less to cast for each [text] you control." - 702.40b If a spell has multiple instances of affinity, each of them applies.